raviMukti/laravel-mongo-queue-monitor/README.md

 ## Usage

-To monitor a job, simply add the `sbourdette\MongoQueueMonitor\Traits\IsMonitored` Trait.
+To monitor a job, simply add the `violetshih\MongoQueueMonitor\Traits\IsMonitored` Trait.

 ```php
 use Illuminate\Bus\Queueable;